Generic Name: crizotinib (Oral route)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Precautions While Using Xalkori

 This medicine may cause swelling of the lungs (pneumonitis).
 Pneumonitis is a life-threatening condition and requires immediate medical attention.
-Stop using this medicine and check with your doctor right away if you have a cough with or without mucous, shortness of breath, troubled breathing, or a fever.
+Check with your doctor right away if you have a cough with or without mucous, shortness of breath, troubled breathing, or a fever.

 Cancer medicines can cause constipation, diarrhea, nausea, or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

-This medicine may cause dizziness, tiredness, blurred vision, or other vision problems (e.g., flashes of lights, floaters, sensitivity of the eyes to light) .
+This medicine may cause dizziness, tiredness, blurred vision, or other vision problems (eg, flashes of lights, floaters, sensitivity of the eyes to light).
 If any of these occur, do not drive, use machines, or do anything else that could be dangerous if you are not able to see well.
-Check with your doctor if these visual changes occur.
+Check with your doctor if visual changes occur.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).